tale-toul/ocp-aws/README.md

 Before running any of these playbooks the prereqs-ocp.yml playbook must be run.

 * **http-test.yaml**.- This playbooks is run agains the master nodes and installs an httpd server; copies a configuration file to set up an SSL virtual host using a locally generated self signed x509 certificate, with document root at **/var/www/html**.
-A very simple index.html is added to the Document root containing the hostname of the node so when the connection is tested we know which node we hit.
-As a final step the httpd service is started.
+A very simple index.html is added to the Document root containing the hostname of the node so when the connection is tested we know which node we hit, an additional copy of the file with name healthz is created to make the health check of the AWS load balancers happy.
+As a final step the httpd service is restarted.
 Once the playbook is run, we can use a command like the following to access the web servers through the external load balancer:

 ``
-$ while true; do curl -k https://elb-master-public-697013167.eu-west-1.elb.amazonaws.com/; sleep 2; done ``
+$ while true; do curl -k https://elb-master-public-697013167.eu-west-1.elb.amazonaws.com/; sleep 1; done ``